appium/appium/packages/support/README.md

 Utilities to work with images.
 Use [sharp](https://github.com/lovell/sharp) under the hood.

+:bangbang: Node >=18.17 is required to use these utilities

 #### log-internal

 Utilities needed for internal Appium log config assistance.